criblio/helm-charts/helm-chart-sources/logstream-leader/README.md

 # <a name=migration></a>Migrating from the logstream-master chart

 ## Exporting your Configuration
 You'll need to "export" your data from the existing logstream-master pod.
+First, you'll need to get the current pod's name, as well as it's namespace.
+The easiest way to do this is to run `kubectl get pods -A` and look pods that start with the release name you used when you ran helm install.
+For example, if you installed with the following command:

+`helm install ls-master cribl/logstream-master`

+you'd look for a pod name that started with `ls-master`.

-This is best done with a combination of kubectl and tar:
+Once you've identified your pod and namespace, you can export your configuration using a combination of kubectl and tar:

 ```
 kubectl exec <pod name> -n <namespace> -- bash -c "cd /opt/cribl/config-volume; tar cf - ." > cribl_backup.tar